mdcnn/Depth-Image-Quality-Enhancement/README.md

-# State-of-the-art quality enhancement methods for depth images (Updating)
+# STATE-OF-THE-ART QUALITY ENHANCEMENT APPROACHES FOR DEPTH IMAGES (Updating)

 **A list of depth quality enhancement approaches and the summary of some available codes or projects.**
 **This list is maintained by: Lijun Zhao (PhD candidate Beijing Jiaotong University).
 If your paper about this topic is not listed among them，please contact us（15112084@bjtu.edu.cn）.**

-## The summary of some available codes or projects
+# The summary of some available codes or projects

    * Robust Color Guided Depth Map Restoration[[Code]](https://github.com/wliusjtu/Robust-Color-Guided-Depth-Map-Restoration)